Tree care doesn't have

 If a large tree is planted in the wrong spot and needs this drastic

-won't grow so tall.
-Topping creates large branch wounds, weak growth
+won't grow so large.
+Topping creates large branch wounds, subsequent weak growth

 Don't trench close to a tree trunk for utility lines.
 Since